 It may happen that Pinned Hosts whose hostnames share a parent domain use different Valid Pinning Headers.
-If a Host whose hostname is a parent domain for another Host sets the includeSubDomains directive, the two Hosts' pins may conflict with each other.
+If a Host whose hostname is a parent domain for another Host sets the includeSubDomains directive, the two Hosts' Pins may conflict with each other.
 For example, consider two Known Pinned Hosts, example.com and subdomain.example.com.
 Assume example.com sets a Valid Pinning Header such as this:

-Public-Key-Pins: pin-sha256="ABC..."; pin-sha256="DEF..."; includeSubDomains
+Public-Key-Pins: max-age=12000; pin-sha256="ABC..."; pin-sha256="DEF..."; includeSubDomains

-Figure 7: example.com Valid Pinning Header
+Figure 8: example.com Valid Pinning Header